 “I’m very excited to come back and work at GCCC again.
 It’s a great opportunity for me and for my family right now,” Salazar said.

-In a college hierarchy organizational chart Ruda included with the announcements, the college president presides over vice presidents of instructional effectiveness (Messinger), instruction and student services (Ruda), and business affairs (Nicholson), alongside tertiary leaders such as the athletic director, dean of physical planning and facilities management, director of human resources and director of public relations.
+In a college hierarchy organizational chart Ruda included with the announcements, the college president presides over vice presidents of instructional effectiveness (Messinger), instruction and student services (Ruda), and business affairs (Forgey), alongside tertiary leaders such as the athletic director, dean of physical planning and facilities management, director of human resources and director of public relations.

 The college’s three deans will report to Ruda through his vice president role.
 The vice president of administrative services position appears to be eliminated altogether.